Grace Community Church Statement of Faith:

 Exodus 24:4; Deuteronomy 4:1-12; Joshua 1:7-8; Nehemiah 8:1-8; Psalm 19:7-10; Psalm 119; Isaiah 40:8; Matthew 5:17-19; John 5:39; Romans 15:4; 2 Timothy 3:15-17; 2 Peter 1:20-21; Hebrews 1:1-2.

 There is one living and true God.
 He is the Creator, Redeemer, Sustainer, and Ruler of the universe.
 He is holy and perfect.
-God reveals himself to us as Father, who rules with care over his universe; as Son, in the person of Jesus Christ who was born of a virgin, lived a sinless life, died on a cross, and was raised from the dead; and as Holy Spirit, who inspired the Bible, convicts of sin, regenerates the believer, guides in truth, and empowers the church.
+God exists and reveals himself to us as Father, who rules with care over his universe; as Son, in the person of Jesus Christ who was born of a virgin, lived a sinless life, died on a cross, and was raised from the dead; and as Holy Spirit, who inspired the Bible, convicts of sin, regenerates the believer, guides in truth, and empowers the church.

 Genesis 1:1; Exodus 3:14; 15:11; Deuteronomy 6:4-5; 32:6; 1 Chronicles 29:10-16; Isaiah 6:3; Matthew 6:9; 7:11; Luke 1:35; 23:33; 24:6; John 16:7-14; Acts 1:8; 1 Peter 1:1-2.